 This lesson provides the foundation for creating new documents.
-It explains how to create new documents with custom page sizes, save document settings as a preset, set up a master page, apply a master page to document pages, create independently numbered sections, add and arrange document pages, and change the size of pages.
+It explains how to create new documents with custom page sizes, set up a master page, apply a master page to document pages, create independently numbered sections, add and arrange document pages, change the size of pages, and rotate a document page.
+Students also do a bit of page layout at the toward the end of the lesson.